- July 28, 2020

 This can take the form of simple features the reader can tap on to reveal more information or go as far as questionnaires, infographics, and links to videos (which, incidentally, can increase click-through rates (CTRs) by 65%).

 Bonus tip: remember to track recipients’ interactions with your emails.
-By analysing customer responses, then following up with relevant information, you can start to lay the groundwork for that all-important thing: brand loyalty.
+By analysing customer responses, and then following up with relevant information, you can start to lay the groundwork for that all-important thing: brand loyalty.

 6. Keep email design and copy consistent